- Faith and Worship

-In a new apostolic letter, "Admirabile Signum," released on Dec.
-1, Pope Francis writes about the meaning and importance of nativity scenes, encouraging us to look at them with fresh eyes.
+In his apostolic letter, "Admirabile Signum," released Dec.
+1, 2019, Pope Francis writes about the meaning and importance of nativity scenes, encouraging us to look at them with fresh eyes.
 He recalled the first nativity scene created by St. Francis of Assisi.

 "St. Francis had earlier visited the Holy Land, and the caves in Greccio (Italy) reminded him of the countryside of Bethlehem.
 It may also be that the 'Poor Man of Assisi' had been struck by the mosaics in the Roman Basilica of St. Mary Major depicting the birth of Jesus, close to the place where, according to an ancient tradition, the wooden panels of the manger are preserved."